-- 2.1 Globalization will continue to increase the demands on maritime trade and coordinated support services (O). - 2.2 Growing environmental awareness will generate increasing demands and wider uses for hydrographic information beyond solely core navigational safety use (O). - 2.3 Human performance in all sections of the maritime industry (including shipping) is a major concern in terms of safety (O/W).
+- 2.1 Globalization will continue to increase the demands on maritime trade and coordinated support services.
+(O) - 2.2 The development of the Blue Economy and environmental concerns, related in particular to climate change awareness will generate increasing demands and wider uses for hydrographic information beyond solely core navigational safety use.
+(O) - 2.3 Human performance in all sections of the maritime industry (including shipping) is a major concern in terms of safety.
+(O/W)